 Make sure you have administrator's rights to your computer, and have a Windows password enabled for full security protection.
 In addition Make sure you prepare a removable media (e.g. a USB flash drive) to store passwords etc. before beginning the TPM initialization process.

-Before setting up the TPM functions you must enable and initialize the security platform.
+Before setting up the TPM functions you must enable and initialize the security platform and make sure that UEFI is enabled.

 Enabling & Activating TPM